Lulliter/cv_typst/_extensions/kazuyanagimoto/awesomecv/ZZZ_typst-template.typ

   body
 }

-/// Right section of a tertiaty headers.
+/// Right section of a tertiaty headers (FROM-TO)
 /// - body (content): The body of the right header
 #let tertiary-right-header(body) = {
   set text(